 St. Anne’s Park is located between the suburbs of Raheny and Clontarf, approximately four miles north-east of Dublin city centre.
 At 265 acres, St. Anne’s Park is the second-largest municipal park in Dublin.
 Situated next to the coast, it overlooks North Bull Island and attracts locals from surrounding areas as well as day-trippers.
 It is one of the last remaining examples of an Irish demesne landscape in Dublin city and encompasses a wide swathe of land and an array of amenities and facilities.
 It is famed for its rose gardens, and occasionally hosts concerts and other outdoor events.

 The creation of a new permanent land art work for St. Anne’s Park is the central focus of this commission.
-Invited artists will be asked to consider a site within the original historic parkland and propose a response to it that is grand in scale and concept.

 Additional information about St. Anne’s Park is available to download here.

 Twenty-five artists were nominated by an international panel of experts, including Barbara Dawson (Hugh Lane Gallery), Lisa Le Feuvre (Holt/Smithson Foundation), Annie Fletcher (IMMA), Katerina Gregos (Schwarz Foundation) and Dublin City Council (Parks and Landscape Services and the City Arts Office).

 The shortlist of five artists was agreed by the Nomination Panel, which included the nominators (with Leslie Moore, Head of Parks and Landscape Services representing Dublin City Council) and two external experts – Claire Feeley (Jupiter Artland) and Ben Tufnell (Parafin Gallery).